ilie207/Library-System-Frontend/README.md

 ### Project Aim & Objectives

-**Main Goal:** Create an intuitive and efficient library management system that simplifies book borrowing and administration processes.
+**Main Goal:** Create an intuitive and efficient library management system that simplifies book borrowing and administration processes, for both students and librarians.

 **Key Objectives:**

-1. Implement secure user authentication with role-based access control
+1. Implement secure user authentication with role-based access control (students vs. librarians)
 2. Provide a responsive and intuitive user interface for browsing and borrowing books
 3. Enable librarians to manage book inventory and track borrowing activities
+4. Implement search functionallity for books
-4. Ensure data integrity and security throughout the application
+5. Ensure data integrity and security throughout the application
-5. Create a scalable architecture that can grow with increasing users and books
+6. Create a scalable architecture that can grow with increasing users and books

 ## Enterprise Considerations